What's Happening This Month?

 Transportation is the critical link that assures access to vital services such as health care, social and nutritional services, family and friends, stores and jobs.
 The availability of transportation allows older adults to live independently in their communities and helps prevent isolation and premature nursing home placement.

-Financial Support and Legal Aid
+Financial Support & Legal Aid

 Professional attorneys are available to assist caregivers with various legal issues such as; Power of Attorney, Living Wills, Guardianship and other legal issues that caregivers are often faced with when assisting their older loved ones.
 Legal services are coordinated and provided by Legal Aid Chicago (LAC).